NCSAAthleticRecruiting/slate/source/includes/teams/_index.md

-# GET TEAMS FOR AN ORGANIZATION
+# GET ALL TEAMS FOR AN ORGANIZATION

 **GET `/api/team_edition/organizations/:organization_id/teams`**